gdsbook/book/notebooks/05_choropleth.md

 observations in each class are separated from those in neighboring classes.
 As such, it works well in cases where the distribution of values is not unimodal.
 In addition, the algorithm is relatively fast to compute.
 However, its simplicity can sometimes cause unexpected results.
-To the extent in only considers the top $k-1$ differences between consecutive values, other more nuanced within-group differences and dissimilarities can be ignored.
+To the extent that maximum breaks classification only considers the top $k-1$ differences between consecutive values, other more nuanced within-group differences and dissimilarities can be ignored.

-### Box-Plot
+### Boxplot

-The box-plot classification is a blend of the quantile and standard deviation classifiers.
-Here $k$ is predefined to six, with the upper limit of the first class is set
+The boxplot classification is a blend of the quantile and standard deviation classifiers.
+Here $k$ is predefined to six, with the upper limit of the first class set
 to:

 $$q_{0.25}-h \, IQR$$